Berlin Tourist Cards

 • Get a color city guide to plan your trip

-• Use the city's public transport free of charge if this option is selected
+• Use the city's public transportation for free if you select this option

-Depending on your travel plans, you can choose between the two-day Berlin Pass and the three-day Berlin Pass and, for a little extra, you can add free use of the city's public transport covering zones A, B and C to either of them.
+Depending on your travel plans, you can choose between the two-day Berlin Pass and the three-day Berlin Pass, and for a little extra, you can add free use of public transport in the city covering zones A, B, and C to either pass.

 Old National Gallery| ©Antonio Campoy